dreamcatcher-tech/napps/reasoning/discussion-topics.md

    that rank ? how can we account for the pattern of seeing how to do it so its easy right away, vs labouring hard just because I was told it was time ?
 The difference between opportunity and discipline.

+7. Automated GitHub Issue Resolution System

+8. concentrate on getting house rules correct and a process for optimizing, so we can continue on efficiently.